Ramanujan Coverings of Graphs: Introduction

-In our view, the main contributions of this paper are the following. $\left(i\right)$ It sheds new light on the work of Marcus-Spielman-Srivastava \cite{MSS13}: we show there is nothing special about $r=2$ ($2$-covering of graphs), and that with the right framework, the ideas can be generalized to any $r\ge2$. $\left(ii\right)$ Our main result shows the existence of richer families of bipartite-Ramanujan graphs than was known before (see Corollary \ref{cor:simple-ramanujan-graphs}). $\left(iii\right)$ We introduce a more general framework of group-based coverings of graphs, extend Theorem \ref{thm:Every-graph-has-one-sided-d-ram-cover} to a more general setting and point to the heart of the matter -- Properties $\left(\P1\right)$ and $\left(\P2\right)$ defined below. $\left(iv\right)$ We introduce the $d$-matching-polynomial which has nice properties and seems to be an interesting object for its own right.
+In our view, the main contributions of this paper are the following.
+First, our results shed new light on the work of Marcus-Spielman-Srivastava \cite{MSS13}: we show there is nothing special about $r=2$ ($2$-covering of graphs), and that with the right framework, the ideas can be generalized to any $r\ge2$.
+Second, our main result shows the existence of richer families of bipartite-Ramanujan graphs than was known before (see Corollary \ref{cor:simple-ramanujan-graphs}).
+Third, we introduce a more general framework of group-based coverings of graphs, extend Theorem \ref{thm:Every-graph-has-one-sided-d-ram-cover} to a more general setting and point to the heart of the matter -- Properties $\left(\P1\right)$ and $\left(\P2\right)$ defined below.
+Finally, we introduce the $d$-matching-polynomial which has nice properties and seems to be an interesting object for its own right.